What are wellness drinks?

 Although “nootropics” may sound like an esoteric term, some are very commonly used on a day-to-day basis.
 They include:

 - rhodiola rosea

 Caffeine is a great example because it’s so easily accessible and inexpensive.
 Nicotine is also widely available, especially in cigarettes.
-While posing serious long-term health hazards, nicotine has been shown to temporarily improve cognitive function in smokers.
+While it is strongly NOT recommended to smoke as it poses serious long-term health hazards, nicotine has been shown to temporarily improve cognitive function in smokers.